JOJ0/joj0.github.io/_posts/2018-3-11-volca-beats-m4l-velocity.md

 38, 1;
 ...
 ~~~
-One detail that cost me quite some troubleshooting time is that a coll does not save it's data by default, you have to enable a checkbox in the inspector window "Save Data With Patcher", otherwise the coll is empty, the next time you open the device!
+One detail that cost me quite some troubleshooting time is that a coll does not save its data by default, you have to enable a checkbox in the inspector window "Save Data With Patcher", otherwise the coll is empty, the next time you open the device!
 Another feature of a coll, that I actually did not use in this procject but worth knowing: It cannot only send out existing data, it can also save new data.
-If you send it two values at the same time (in Max speak this is called a "list"), so e.g. if you send "12 34" into it's input, the coll would be appended with another line that looks like this:
+If you send it two values at the same time (in Max speak this is called a "list"), so e.g. if you send "12 34" into its input, the coll would be appended with another line that looks like this:

 ~~~ python
 12, 34;